Lehigraphy/concordat/twelve-spans.md

 The idea _had_ merit.
 Even a few hundred extra troopers acting as a damper in Weiter would have--

 No. She wouldn't do it.
-She had learned early on that human life was precious, and later that it was the scarcest resource so spend.
+She had learned early on that human life was precious, and later that it was the scarcest resource to spend.
 Having a temporary, local surplus of idle military-age population did not change that.
 Besides, behavioral projections had large margins of error, and they couldn't afford an insurgency now.
 Finally, any conscript would have a been an apprentice in a year and a half—often even faster—looping directly back to her first point.

 The Journeyman would sleep better now, she estimated.